We promise to never sell, share or make your details public.

 Shuffle forwards to give yourself space.
 Create a concavity in your lower back by tipping your pelvis forwards and then flatten and round your back the other way by tucking your tail bone under.
 Repeat x 10.

-Move your legs and arms while sitting at your desk, stand up and walk on the spot when you are on the phone, walk around the office or up and down the stairs, get outside and look up and if you can incorporate regular exercise into your weekly routine.
+Move your legs and arms while sitting at your desk.
+Stand up and walk on the spot when you are on the phone.
+Walk around the office or up and down the stairs.
+Get outside and look up.
+Incorporate regular exercise into your weekly routine.
 The more you move the better you will feel.

 Eat well and sleep.
 If sleep doesn’t come easily then just rest.

 I hope you found that useful.
-If you want to learn more about our corporate services including in house workshops and work station assessments or to book a Physiotherapy, Osteopathy or Massage appointment now please call 02075838388.
+If you want to learn more about our corporate services including in house workshops and work station assessments or to book a Physiotherapy, Osteopathy or Massage appointment now please call or email.

 We promise to never share your email address with anyone.